oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 1. Wait for `sample-domain2` to start.

-   If you run `kubectl get pods -n sample-domain1-ns --watch`, then you should see the introspector job for `sample-domain2` run and your WebLogic Server pods start.
-The output should look something like this:
+   If you run `kubectl get pods -n sample-domain1-ns --watch`, then you will see the introspector job for `sample-domain2` run and your WebLogic Server pods start.
+The output will look something like this:

    {{%expand "Click here to expand." %}}
    ```